 The head of an HTML document is the part that is not displayed in the web browser when the page is loaded.
 It contains information such as the page

-<title>, links to CSS (if you want to style your HTML content with CSS), links to custom favicons, and other metadata (data about the HTML, such as who wrote it, and important keywords that describe the document.)
-In this article we'll cover all the above things and more, to give you a good basis for dealing with markup and other code that should live in your head.
+<title>, links to CSS (if you choose to style your HTML content with CSS), links to custom favicons, and other metadata (data about the HTML, such as the author, and important keywords that describe the document.)
+In this article we'll cover all of the above and more, in order to give you a good basis for working with markup.

 |Prerequisites:||Basic HTML familiarity, as covered in Getting started with HTML.|

 |Objective:||To learn about the HTML head, its purpose, the most important items it can contain, and what effect it can have on the HTML document.|

 Let's revisit the simple HTML document we covered in the previous article:

 <!DOCTYPE html> <html> <head> <meta charset="utf-8"> <title>My test page</title> </head> <body> <p>This is my page</p> </body> </html>

 The HTML head is the contents of the

 <head> element — unlike the contents of the

 <body> element (which are displayed on the page when loaded in a browser), the head's content is not displayed on the page.
 Instead, the head's job is to contain metadata about the document.
 In the above example, the head is quite small: